 - The cost of both types of insulation will change depending on the thickness of the product that is purchased.

-It’s always recommended to obtain quotes from local suppliers and contractors to get accurate pricing for your specific project.
+Obtaining quotes from local suppliers and contractors is always recommended to get accurate pricing for your specific project.

 Conclusion